tfuxu/Halftone/README.md

 ## Inspirations:
 This project was started after I found out about [Pixfect](https://codeberg.org/daudix-UFO/Pixfect), a little Bash script that does exactly what Halftone does.

-The user interface design is based on [Converter](https://gitlab.com/adhami3310/Converter) style, with itself is based on [Upscaler](https://gitlab.gnome.org/World/Upscaler) design.
+The original user interface design is based on [Converter](https://gitlab.com/adhami3310/Converter) style, with itself is based on [Upscaler](https://gitlab.gnome.org/World/Upscaler) design.

 This README (mostly [How to Build?](#how-to-build) section) is based on [Gradience](https://github.com/GradienceTeam/Gradience) README.